P0l15hC0w/PYTHON-SCRIPTS-2025-2026/image to turtle/README.md

 # which version to choose?
-- choose the first one if you wanna see pointlessly performance munching dot placing machine (V1)
+- choose the first version if you wanna see a pointlessly performance munching dot placing machine (V1)
-- choose the second one if you want some actuall performance (V2)
+- choose the second version if you want some actuall performance and a better looking image (V2)